Westbrook has triple-double as Rockets beat Raptors 119-109 - WHIZ News

+TORONTO (AP) — No matter what, the Toronto Raptors were determined to double-team James Harden.

+The rest of the Houston Rockets made sure that strategy didn’t pay off.

-TORONTO (AP) — Russell Westbrook had 19 points, 13 rebounds and 11 assists, James Harden shook off a slow start to score 23 points and the Houston Rockets beat the Toronto Raptors 119-109 on Thursday night, snapping a three-game road losing streak.
+Russell Westbrook had 19 points, 13 rebounds and 11 assists, Harden shook off a slow start to score 23 and the Rockets beat the Raptors 119-109 on Thursday night, snapping a three-game road losing streak.

 Ben McLemore had a season-high 28 points, P.J.
-Tucker added 18 points and 11 rebounds, and Danual House Jr. scored 16 as the Rockets handed Toronto its second straight home loss after a franchise-record nine straight wins to begin the season.
+Tucker added 18 points and 11 rebounds, and Danuel House Jr. scored 16 as Houston handed Toronto its second consecutive home loss after a franchise-record nine straight wins to begin the season.

-Pascal Siakam scored 24 points, Fred VanVleet had 20 and Kyle Lowry 19 as the Raptors lost back-to-back regular-season home games for the first time since losing to Oklahoma City and Charlotte last March 22 and 24.
+With Harden drawing an extra defender every time he had the ball, his play-making skills were more important than points for once.

+“James, to his credit, didn’t force anything,” Rockets coach Mike D’Antoni said.
+“He said, ‘OK, double me and my teammates will score tonight,’ and they did it.”

+Harden shot 7 for 11, his fewest attempts of the season, and failed to finish as Houston’s leading scorer for the second time.
+The only other time was an opening-night loss to Milwaukee in which Harden shot 2 for 13 and scored a season-low 19 points.

+“We’ve seen so many different defenses throughout the course of the year,” Harden said.
+“Tonight was our first time seeing this defense.
+Guys did an unbelievable job of moving their bodies and being ready to shoot.”

 McLemore set a career high by making eight 3-pointers on 17 attempts.
-Tucker matched his season high with five made 3-pointers.
+Tucker matched his season high with five made 3s.
 Houston finished 22 for 55 from long range.

-Harden shot 7 for 11, his fewest attempts of the season.
-He failed to finish as Houston’s leading scorer for the second time this season.
-The only other time was an opening-night loss to Milwaukee, in which Harden shot 2 for 13 and scored 19 points.
+“When you’re giving guys, NBA pros, open looks like that, it’s tough,” House said.
+“Especially the amount of time that we had, guys are going to shoot.
+They were just knocking them down all night.”

-Harden landed heavily after taking contact on his drive to end the third.
-He was tended to by trainers before getting to his feet and slowly walking to the locker room, but returned 2 1/2 minutes into the final quarter.
+Harden landed hard after being elbowed in the head on his drive to end the third quarter.
+He was tended to by trainers before getting to his feet and slowly walking to the locker room, but returned 2 1/2 minutes into the final period.

+“He got an elbow off his temple,” D’Antoni said.
+“They checked for a concussion but obviously he was fine.”

+Pascal Siakam scored 24 points, VanVleet had 20 and Kyle Lowry 19 as the Raptors lost back-to-back regular-season home games for the first time since losing to Oklahoma City and Charlotte last March 22 and 24.

 Lowry shot 2 for 18 in Tuesday’s overtime loss to Miami, his first game after missing 11 because of a broken left thumb.